microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partners.billing.usageexport-api-overview.md

 ## API overview

 You can download the usage data asynchronously using three new steps (API endpoints).
-To learn more, read the following:
+To learn more, read the following sections:

 ### Usage line-item endpoint
 Use this API to access billed or unbilled consumption line items.
-It will return a 202 HTTP status and a location header with the URL, which you must poll at regular intervals until you receive a success status with a manifest URL
+It returns a 202 HTTP status and a location header with the URL, which you must poll at regular intervals until you receive a success status with a manifest URL

 ### Operation status endpoint
 Until you receive the success status, keep polling this API at a regular interval.
-If the requested data is unavailable, the API response will include a Retry-After header indicating how long you should wait before sending another request.
+If the requested data is unavailable, the API response includes a Retry-After header indicating how long you should wait before sending another request.

 ### Manifest endpoint
 This endpoint provides a storage folder from which actual billing data can be downloaded.
 The response splits or partitions the files to optimize throughput and I/O parallelism.

 ## Sequence diagram
-The diagram below depicts the steps needed to download reconciliation data.
+The following diagram depicts the steps needed to download reconciliation data.

 ![Export data sequence diagram](LRO_SequenceDiagram.png)